 I have really enjoyed using the Powersheets this year and think they helped me pinpoint and truly focus on the most important goals.
 I spent so many year spinning my wheels or getting distracted by my epicly long to do lists, that I failed to make noticeable progress.
 The Powersheets* are helping me focus, get things done and even exceed the goals I set!

-Here are some of the other goodies on my wishlist and new products:
+Here are some of the other goodies on my wishlist from the Cultivate What Matters shop.

 - Write the Word journals* – if you are interested in Bible journaling, these beautiful journals inspire you to dig deeper into God’s word.
 You can get individual journals to cultivate gratitude, hope, joy, faith, renewal or buy the whole set.
 NEW cultivate prayer and cultivate forgiveness journals!